Haunted Wood Trail – Infrastructure project

 The trail lies to the east of Green Gables house and connects Green Gables Heritage Place to the Site of Lucy Maud Montgomery’s Cavendish Home.
 The trail is a “must do” for many visitors to our site as it is lovingly described in the Anne of Green Gables novel and is the setting for many of Anne’s fictional adventures.
 Because of the high volume of foot traffic along the Haunted Wood Trail, the trail takes a lot of wear and tear during the summer months.

 The wooden staircase leading from the lawn of the Green Gables house to the first bridge and the start of the Haunted Wood Trail was replaced in the fall of 2015.
-During spring of 2016, the existing bridge located at the beginning of the Haunted Wood Trail will be replaced, as well as new gravel added to areas of the trail that have become worn down over time.
+During the fall of 2016, the existing bridge located at the beginning of the Haunted Wood Trail will be replaced, as well as new gravel added to areas of the trail that have become worn down over time.

 For more information about various renewal projects at Green Gables Heritage Place, visit: Infrastructure Projects at Green Gables Heritage Place